 Read the book through and remind students to take on the world from the point of view of the worm which will help them infer.
 Then complete one of the worksheets together, another with a partner and the others alone.

-CULMINATING ACTIVITY The final activity is having them write a diary entry as Worm that helps the reader understand Worm’s entry for the 8th.
+The final activity is having them write a diary entry as Worm that helps the reader understand Worm’s entry for the 8th.
 You can have them illustrate their entry or have them create a worm from pipe cleaners or other materials to add some arts and crafts to this activity.
+Take a look at the Diary of a Worm entry below.